jccazeaux/jacks/README.md

 ### request
 Request defines wich requests are mocked.
 It contains two attributes

-* url : url of mocked resource
+* url : url of mocked resource.
+Can be a String or a regular expression
 * method : mocked method.
 If not specifed, all methods will be mocked

 ### response